krvamsi96/MLInterview/Statistics.md

 * Spearman's Correlation (special case of Pearson ρ applied to ranked (sorted) variables. appropriate to use with both continuous and discrete data.)
 * Kendall's Tau (more appropriate for discrete data.)

-## What is Multicollinearity?
+## What is multicollinearity and how to remove it?
-  Multicollinearity occurs when two or more independent variables(also known as predictor) are highly correlated with one another in a regression model.
+Multicollinearity exists when an independent variable is highly correlated with another independent variable in a multiple regression equation.
+This can be problematic because it undermines the statistical significance of an independent variable.

-This means that an independent variable can be predicted from another independent variable in a regression model.
-For Example, height, and weight, student consumption and father income, age and experience, mileage and price of a car, etc.
+You could use the Variance Inflation Factors (VIF) to determine if there is any multicollinearity between independent variables — a standard benchmark is that if the VIF is greater than 5 then multicollinearity exists.